azizHamadi/StepperViewSwift/README.md

 **StepperViewSwift** offers you 2 types of stepper:

 - Default stepper
-- Customized
+- Custom stepper

 ### Default stepper

-Default stepper use the enumeration `StepperModel`
+*Default stepper* use the enumeration `StepperModel`

 #### StepperModel
 A `StepperModel` is a enumeration defined with these properties: